neondatabase/website/content/docs/reference/neon-cli.md

 - <a id="api-key"></a>`--api-key`

   Specifies your Neon API key.
 You can authenticate using a Neon API key when running a Neon CLI command instead of using `neonctl auth`.
-For information about obtaining an Neon API key, see [Authentication](https://api-docs.neon.tech/reference/authentication), in the _Neon API Reference_.
+For information about obtaining an Neon API key, see [Create an API key](https://neon.tech/docs/manage/api-keys#create-an-api-key).

   ```bash
   neonctl <command> --api-key <neon_api_key>
   ```

+  You can export your API key to the `NEON_API_KEY` environment variable.
+The `--api-key` option uses the `NEON_API_KEY` value if set.

 - <a id="analytics"></a>`--analytics`